rtm/js-pick-notation/js-pick-notation.md

 #### Pickgroups as keys (advanced)

-There are times when we want to group pickers in order to apply behavior such as "must", or a renaming function, or a default, to all of the keys within the group.
+There are times when we want to group pickers in order to apply behavior such as "must", or a renaming function, or a default, or a deep or nested pick, to all of the keys within the group.
 This can be accomplished by enclosing them in curly braces.
 For example: